Kintsugi logo

 • Multiply the pre-tax price by the tax rate: This will give you the tax amount.

-• Add the tax amount to the pre-tax price: Combine these to get the final price inclusive of tax.
+• Add the tax amount to the pre-tax price: Combine these to get the final price, including tax.

 First, ensure you have accurate and current tax rate data.
 Failing to do so can lead to costly errors.